-The Higher Education Program provides graduate students with the opportunity to earn a Master of Education Degree (M.Ed.) in Higher Education.
-Studies in Higher Education provide individuals who are interested in a variety of areas in higher education with the opportunity to explore the various aspects of post-secondary institutions.
+The Higher Education Program provides graduate students with the opportunity to earn a Master of Education (M.Ed.) degree in Higher Education.
+Studies in Higher Education provide individuals who are interested in a variety of areas in higher education with the opportunity to explore, with breadth and depth, the various aspects of post-secondary institutions.
 This exploration is conducted from a uniquely Christian perspective.
-Individuals who are interested in higher education administration, student personnel work, university development/advancement, or teaching on the college level can be well served by the M.Ed. in Higher Education degree.
-Students can choose from two different 36-hour, non-thesis degree tracks: the Administration Track or the Instructional Track.
+Individuals who are interested in higher education administration, student personnel work, university development/advancement, or teaching on the college level are well served by the M.Ed. in Higher Education degree.
+Students choose from two different 36-hour, non-thesis degree tracks: the Administration Track or the Instructional Track.
+The program is available online.